-Effective October 1, 2017, for all Police Officer members, the member contribution rate was increased to 10% of their pensionable wages.
-In addition, effective October 1, 2017, Tier 1 Police Officer members, defined as entering the Deferred Retirement Option Program (DROP) on or before April 10, 2010, and current DROP members, are required to contribute 1.75% of their pensionable wages.
+Effective October 1, 2017, for all Police Officer members, and October 1, 2018 for all Firefighter members, the member contribution rate was increased to 10% of their pensionable wages.
+In addition, effective October 1, 2017 for Tier 1 Police Officer members and October 1, 2018 for all Tier 1 Firefighter members, defined as entering the Deferred Retirement Option Program (DROP) on or before April 10, 2010, and current DROP members, are required to contribute 1.75% of their pensionable wages.
 Tier 2 members, defined as members hired after April 10, 2010, will be required to contribute 10% of their pensionable wages for the first 60 months of the member's 96 month DROP period.
-Thereafter, DROP Police Officer members will be required to contribute 1.5%.
+Thereafter, DROP Police Officer and Firefighter members will be required to contribute 1.5% of their pensionable wages.